taocpp/PEGTL/doc/Errors-and-Exceptions.md

 # Errors and Exceptions

-In the most basic case, the result of a parsing run is a `bool` that indicates whether a given input adheres to a given grammar or parsing rule.
+The return value of a parsing run (a call to one of the `parse()`-functions) that does not throw is a `bool` that indicates whether a given input adheres to a given grammar or parsing rule.

-Usually it is necessary to obtain a more precise error message than `false`, one that indicates what went wrong and where.
+However a meaningful error message to the user needs to contain more information than just `"false"`, it needs to specify where, both in the input and in the grammar, parsing failed.

+Note that the following does not take into account grammars that use the [`try_catch`](Rule-Reference.md#try_catch-r-) and [`try_catch_type`](Rule-Reference.md#try_catch_type-e-r-) rules which catch exceptions and return `false`, thereby converting global failure to local failure.

 ## Contents